-- If fruit and vegetables are close to their use-by date, turn them into soups or add them to smoothies.
+- If your veggies are close to their use-by date, turn them into a veggie-packed soup, pasta sauce or casserole.

-- Use vegetable scraps to make stock.
-Put them in a pot with enough water to cover them, bring it to the boil and then simmer for one hour.
-You now have homemade vegetable stock!
+- Use vegetable scraps or meat bones to make stock.
+Put them in a pot with enough water to cover them, bring it to the boil and then simmer on a low heat for one to two hours and strain.
+You now have homemade stock!

 - Stale bread?
 Make a bread and butter pudding or croutons for a salad.

 - Consider a dedicated leftovers night where you commit to using up leftovers one night a week.

 Reduce food waste this festive season with these top tips: